-Hexitime is an elegant skill share and timebanking platform that helps people in healthcare to exchange improvement skills and ideas in an 'open access' environment.
+Hexitime is a skill share and timebanking platform that helps people in healthcare to exchange improvement skills and ideas in an 'open access' environment.

 Hexitime (borne the Q Community Timebank and Skills Exchange) was one of the 15 projects funded through the 2018 Q exchange programme.
 Launched in April 2019, the platform has now amassed over 600 members committed to improving the quality of healthcare services across the UK.